kyma-project/test-infra/docs/kyma-release-process.md

 After successful modification of all values.yaml files we will have all images published.
 Merge PR to release branch.
 To discuss: we can define additional Presubmit job which checks if all components have specified proper version.

+TODO: For releaae branch, we require that all compoenent will be rebuilt - so we can define branch protection that specifies all checks.

 3. When merging to release branch, Postsubmit job with integration test will be triggered:
 ```